stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

 ### Standalone Bridge

-There are a number of existing solutions that may work; **mwp** provides a simple, dedicated `ser2udp` tool that works well.
+There are a number of existing solutions that may work; **mwp** provides a simple, dedicated `ser2udp` tool that works well, and once set up is transparent in usage.

 ### Installing mwp's `ser2udp`